Queen jumbo 747 heads for U.S. retirement this year

 U.S. airlines without Boeing 747s are a bit like french fries without ketchup.
 Sure, you can do it, but it's just not the same.

-United announced Wednesday the iconic jumbo airliner will leave its fleet for good a year sooner than first planned.
+United Airlines announced Wednesday the iconic jumbo airliner will leave its fleet for good a year sooner than first planned.
 United will retire the humped 747-400 jetliner by October -- an announcement that follows Delta Air Lines' plans to send its 747 fleet to a desert retirement this year.

 "It's a bittersweet milestone — this jumbo jet with its unmistakable silhouette once represented the state-of-the-art in air travel," wrote United president Scott Kirby.